Who is German singer Gil Ofarim? | DW | 06.10.2021

 According to the police, the hotel employee's description of the incident does not correspond to the musician's, and he has meanwhile filed a complaint for defamation.

-The fact remains that, in this case, a pop star was at the center of the incident also contributed to additional media attention.
+Since a pop star was at the center of the incident, that also contributed to additional media attention.

 So who is Ofarim?